 Why the switch

 The decision to switch to BolaWraps was made last February after the department’s leaders reviewed the disturbing footage of events leading to the murder of Tyre Nichols.
-Consequently, the department announced that officers would no longer use nightsticks on campus.
-Chief Safety Officer Keith Squires explains that the switch to using BolaWraps is part of the Department’s commitment to continuously look for ways to provide the safest campus environment possible.
+Chief Safety Officer Keith Squires explains that the switch to using BolaWraps is part of the department’s commitment to continuously look for ways to provide the safest campus environment possible.

 “Our goal is always to help, not to hurt,” says Squires.
 “BolaWraps help us achieve this goal by giving our officers a way to safely deescalate a potentially dangerous situation using as little force as possible, providing individuals the help they need and maintaining the wellbeing of everyone involved.”